Tax Management India. Com

 X X X X Extracts X X X X

-..... tax returns before their Assessing Authorities.
+..... ing defects in their tax returns before their Assessing Authorities.
 This is more so when, as in the present case, the assessee had also paid the interest on the differential tax to cover the period of delay in payment thereof.
 The payment of statutory interest having compensated the exchequer adequately, to further penalise the assessee would tantamount to an act of overkill and would be antithetical to the rule of law.
 We are of the firm view that the honesty of an assessee cannot attract the penal provisions under the I.T.
 Act and that, in the instant case, the essential pre-conditions for the invocation of the provisions of Section 271(1) (c) of the I.T.
 Act against the assessee were not established.
 Explanation 1 to Section 271 which clarifies that where as in the instant case, a satisfactory explanation has been offered by the assessee, well before the issuance of a notice to him under Section 148 of the I.T.
 Act and the admission of additional income made by the assessee has been accepted by the Revenue which completed the assessment under Section 143 read with Section 147 of the I.T.
-Act on that basis, the explanation offered by the assesee with regard to the differential income has to be been .....
+Act on that basis, the explanation offered by the assesee with regard to the differential i .....

 X X X X Extracts X X X X